 An undergraduate degree acceptable to Brock, normally an honours degree in the appropriate field, is the minimum requirement.

-VIII.
+VII.
 Other Categories for Admission to Undergraduate Degree Studies

 A. Advanced Placement (AP)